General program information

 Before enrolling, we recommend that you check the terms of your contract with your current electricity supplier.
 Many private contracts have minimum participation periods and charge early termination fees if you change to a new electricity supplier before the end of the minimum participation period.

-If you wish to wait until the end of your current electricity supply contract to enroll, that is OK.
+If you wish to wait until the end of your current electricity supply contract to enroll, that is okay.
 You will receive the Watertown Electricity Choice price at the time you enroll.

 Get more information about enrolling.